Garabed96/FlexLivingDevAssessment/README.md

 # Flex Living - Reviews Dashboard
 ✨ [Live Demo](https://flex-living-dev-assessment.vercel.app/) ✨
+This project was done in about 8 hours of development time.
 This project is a developer assessment task to build a Reviews Dashboard for Flex Living.
 The dashboard allows managers to assess property performance based on guest reviews, normalize data from a mock API, and manage which reviews are displayed publicly.
 It provides insights into property performance, enables efficient review management, and demonstrates a modern web application architecture.

 ## Tech Stack